transdigiware/hyperledger-fabric-on-linux-one/README.md

     ![Adjust the sensor temperature.](images/Sensor.png)

-23. Switch to the tab for your dashboard, notice the change to the sensor temperature and graph.
+23. Switch to the tab for your dashboard, **click** *Get Sense Hat Temperature* to see the change to the sensor temperature and graph.

     ![Notice the sensor differences in the dashboard.](images/SensorDashboard.png)